 Following a disaster it is sometimes necessary to relocate nursing home residents.
 The following guidelines may be used by facilities to answer questions regarding expectations of the Minnesota Department of Human Services and the Minnesota Department of Health.

-- Facilities who are impacted by a disaster are urged to contact the Compliance Monitoring Division as soon as possible.
-You may contact the Compliance Monitoring Division in St. Paul at 651-201-4101, or contact a supervisor in a health department district office.
+- Facilities who are impacted by a disaster are urged to contact the Health Regulation Division as soon as possible.
+You may contact the Health Regulation Division in St. Paul at 651-201-4101, or contact a supervisor in a health department district office.
 At that time you will be provided with names, phone numbers and pager numbers of staff who will be your primary contacts at the Minnesota Department of Health.
 We encourage you to call us.
 The Department most likely will be trying to contact you to offer our assistance.

 - The first priority is to serve facility residents.
 Use common sense first, worry about regulations second.

 - When residents need to be relocated, it is the responsibility of the facility to secure appropriate placements.
-Please call the Compliance Monitoring Division if you need help in locating vacant beds.
+Please call the Health Regulation Division if you need help in locating vacant beds.
 It may be possible for the division to allow facilities to exceed licensed capacity in order to meet resident and community needs.

 - The facility who is moving the residents (the Sending Facility) should send the medical record, care plan, medicine and supplies along with the resident to the Receiving Facility.
 If the records and supplies are not available, due to the nature of the disaster, the Sending Facility must write a short profile of the resident and their needs as well as a list and dosage of medications.